IORoot/HouseQuests_wiki/docs/Features/local_area.md

 Colour-coded red.
 Local hospitals in the area.
 Clicking the icon will optionally show:

 - Name of hospital
-- Brand name of hospital
+- Brand name of the hospital
 - Opening hours
 - Website
 - Contact details